The Benefits of Coarse Preferences: CUE in Interval Games

 \begin{thm} Let $G$ be an interval game with monotone externalities and strategic complements.
 Let $s$ be an interior strategy profile.
 Then $s$ is a CUE outcome iff: \begin{enumerate} \item $s_{i}\succeq_{-i}BR_{i}\left(s_{-i}\right)$ for each player $i$; \item if $s'_{i}\preceq_{-i}s_{i}$, $s'_{-i}\preceq_{i}s_{-i}$, and either (a) $\pi_{-i}\left(s'\right)\geq\pi_{-i}\left(s\right)$ or (b) $s'_{-i}\in BR_{-i}\left(s_{i}'\right)$, then $\pi_{i}\left(s'\right)\leq\pi_{i}\left(s\right)$. \end{enumerate} Moreover, profile $s$ has externalities-higher strategies and higher payoffs than the worst Nash equilibrium (i.e., $s_{i}\succeq_{-i}s_{i}^{WNE}$ and $\pi_{i}\left(s\right)\succeq_{-i}\pi_{i}\left(s^{WNE}\right)$ $\forall i$).

 \end{thm}

-\begin{proof}{[Sketch]} For the ``if'' direction, we show that $s$ can be supported as a CUE outcome if each player clusters all payoffs above her payoff in $s$.
+\begin{proof}{[Sketch]} For the ``if'' direction, we show that $s$ can be supported as a CUE outcome if each player clusters all payoffs above her payoff in $s$ (i.e., players satisfice with an aspiration level equal to the equilibrium payoff).
 Because the game has strategic complements, condition (1) implies that all the stages in an improvement path must be in the externalities-lower direction.
 Given the players' clustering, the improvement path must end in either (a) a Pareto-dominant profile, or (b) a profile in which the non-deviating player plays her unclustered best reply.
 Condition (2) implies that the deviator cannot gain in either of these cases.
 For the ``only if'' direction, it is relatively simple to show that strategic complements allow us to extend the argument of Theorem \ref{Thm:neccesary-conditions-monotone} to cases in which one of the players plays her unclustered best reply.

 For the claim in the final sentence of the theorem statement, note that the inequality $s_{i}\succeq_{-i}BR_{i}(s_{-i})$ implies that $s_{i}\succeq_{-i}s_{i}^{WNE}$ for each player $i$ by a standard property of games with strategic complements (proved in Lemma \ref{Lemma-complements-standard}).
 It remains to show that $\pi_{i}\left(s\right)\geq\pi_{i}\left(s^{WNE}\right)$ for each player $i$.
 Assume to the contrary that $\pi_{1}\left(s\right)<\pi_{1}\left(s^{WNE}\right).$ We consider that a deviation by player 1 to $f_1^\emptyset$ (not clustering any payoffs together), followed by an improvement path in which the players sequentially decrease their strategies into best replying until they converging to a plausible equilibrium.
 One can show that strategic complements imply that player 1 obtains a payoff of at least $\pi _1(s^{WNE})> \pi_1(s)$ in this plausible equilibrium, which contradicts the fact that $s$ is a CUE outcome. \\ The details of the proof are in Appendix \ref{proof-complements}. \end{proof}